alex-rbch/RPG_with_OOP/README.md

 Although the visual component of this project might lack certain finesse, the structure of the underlying code was scrupulously fitted to satisfy the conventions of the Object-Oriented Design.

 ## Design patterns
-To demonstrate what I have learned this semester, I aimed for my program to include several design patterns.
+To demonstrate what I have learned this semester, I aimed for my program to exploit several design patterns.

 **1. Chain of responsibility**